 There are can be a few different types of yarn under each weight category.
 Here’s a quick breakdown of the yarn weights:

 - 2: Slightly thicker than #1, but still fine.
-Yarns in this category are sport weights and baby yarn.
+Yarns in this category are sport weight and baby yarn.

-- 3: Next is a light weight yarn.
-These are DK yarns good for double knitting and light worsted yarns.
+- 3: Next is a lightweight yarn.
+These are DK yarns good for double knitting (hence the name) and light worsted yarns.

 - 5: This is bulky yarn.
 It’s also called chunky yarn.